nextcloud/officeonline/docs/templates.md

 2. user defined templates

 Both should be simple template files and preview for them should be obtained using the preview API.
-The richdocuments works as a preview provider so it should provide proper previews to use.
+The officeonline works as a preview provider so it should provide proper previews to use.

 ### System wide templates